luxuryluke/Kirby-JSON-RSS-feed-controller/README.md

 Working on updating my site and converting what I had worked on for an XML RSS feed into a more current JSON feed within a Kirby CMS controller file. https://github.com/getkirby

+Since you're here you should browse the available elements in the  https://www.jsonfeed.org/version/1.1/ made by Manton Reese and Brent Simmons.
+Maybe there are a few elements you could add to this that I haven't.
+It looks much more flexible than the XML feed format.

 ## Setup
 I created a few files to make this work:
 - `/site/templates/feed.json.php`